tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

         if (highestBid != 0) {
             // Sending back the money by simply using
             // highestBidder.send(highestBid) is a security risk
-            // because it could execute an un-trusted contract.
+            // because it could execute an untrustworthy contract.
             // It is always safer to let the recipients
             // withdraw their money themselves.
             pendingReturns[highestBidder] += highestBid;